HarmoniaLeo/pyAudioKits/README.md

 audio=ak.end_record(sr)	#End a recording thread and return an audio with the sample rate of sr. The sr should be equal to the value when you began a recording thread.

-audio=ak.create_Single_Freq_Audio(amp,freq,sr,time)	#Generate a sine wave with amplitude of amp, frequency of freq, sampling rate of sr and duration of time (seconds).
+audio=ak.create_Single_Freq_Audio(amp,freq,sr,time,phase)	#Generate a sine wave with amplitude of amp, frequency of freq, sampling rate of sr, duration of time (seconds) and phase of phase (default 0).
 ```

 ### Manipulate